Clark Renney | Actor

 Requiescat In Pace, Dad...

-And so for me, today is more important than any New Year's Day; and whatever, if anything it means for you, I would like to wish you and your loved ones well in it.
-I hope it reminds you that even in your darkest moments, brighter times lie ahead; and I pray that your world will be filled with light, both literally and figuratively, in the months to come...
+In conclusion, I just want to say that whatever December 21 means for you, I would like to wish you and your loved ones well in it.
+May this day remind you that even in your darkest moments, there are brighter times ahead; and I pray that your world will be filled with light, both literally and figuratively, in the months to come...

 "Hope is being able to see that there is light despite all of the darkness."